 - III.
-School District Operations Regarding Issues Involving Students and Personnel - A. Nothing herein shall limit the right of the Superintendent and his staff to take appropriate steps, including interviews of all witnesses and possible
+School District Operations Regarding Issues Involving Students and Personnel - A. Nothing herein shall limit the right of the Superintendent and his staff to take appropriate steps, including interviews of all witnesses and possible witnesses, as directed by the Superintendent with regard to the investigation of personnel of the School Board for the purpose of determining whether any action has occurred which may require remediation of personnel practices, implementation of an improvement plan, any particular comment in an employee's evaluation or record, or discipline, suspension or termination of any personnel of the School District.

 - B. Nothing in this policy shall limit the authority of the Superintendent and his/her staff to investigate all matters that may reasonably have a relationship to the safety or behaviors of students and personnel of the School District, the control of students and personnel and the supervision and control of the facilities of the School District, all of which matters are within the authority of the School Board.
-Such action may include as determined appropriate by the Superintendent and his staff the interviewing of witnesses, including students, as it relates to matters involving personnel or the School District, student discipline, safety, and other matters related to the operations of the School District. - C. Any failure of the DCF or local law enforcement to promptly accept or respond to a report of suspected or known child abuse, abandonment or neglect shall be documented and reported to the Superintendent for inclusion in the records of the Superintendent regarding reporting of suspected or known child abuse, abandonment or neglect. - IV.
+Such action may include as determined appropriate by the Superintendent and his staff the interviewing of witnesses, including students, as it relates to matters involving personnel or the School District, student discipline, safety, and other matters related to the operations of the School District. - C. Any failure of the DCF or local law enforcement to promptly accept or respond to a report of suspected or known child abuse, abandonment or neglect shall be documented and reported to the Superintendent for inclusion in the records of the Superintendent regarding reporting of suspected or known child abuse, abandonment or neglect.

+IV.
 Liberal Interpretation of Duty to Report